 Because of the sensitive nature of funerals, it's important to follow certain etiquette guidelines.
 Whether the service is held at a church or funeral home, you should maintain a solemn, respectful demeanor.
 Here are some tips:

 - Participate when asked.
 The funeral will most likely be conducted by a clergy member or designated speaker.
 You should feel free to join in during the ceremony.
 This would include standing during prayers and singing during any congregational or group singing.
-Even if you are not religious, it is customary to stand or bow during the prayer time as a show of recognition for their tradition.
+Even if you are not religious, it is customary to stand or bow during the prayer time as a show of recognition for the tradition.

 - Follow the lead of those leading the ceremony.
 If you aren’t clear as to whether or not you should join or participate simply remain solemn and quiet.

 - Follow the order of dismissal.
 During most funeral processions the family will follow the casket out of the church or funeral home.
-Very often the attendees are then dismissed using an orderly row by row method.
+Quite often the attendees are then dismissed using an orderly row by row method.
 Leave the building promptly, following the prescribed order and make sure not to hold up the flow of the dismissal.

 - Follow instructions if there is a funeral procession of cars.
-If you are planning to attend the graveside ceremony that requires driving, you should in your car quickly and wait for the traffic directors to direct you.
+If you are planning to attend the graveside ceremony that requires driving, you should get in your car quickly and wait for the traffic directors to direct you.
 Make sure that you turn your headlights on so that you are identified to other drivers as part of the procession.

 Children at Funerals